 Admission to the graduate program does not mean that a student is a candidate for the PhD degree.
-TGS stipulates that students must successfully complete a comprehensive qualifying examination.
+TGS stipulates that students must successfully complete a comprehensive qualifying examination to be granted candidacy.
 Upon completion, the department will recommend to TGS the student be admitted to candidacy.
 Upon approval, the student becomes a PhD Candidate.